Throwing a Thanksgiving dinner in France didn’t go as smoothly as I planned!

-For our first Thanksgiving in France after living 18 years in the US, I was very excited to get some of our English speaking friends together and throw my famous Thanksgiving meal this Saturday (as much as I wish it, today is not a holiday in France :-(
+For our first Thanksgiving in France after living 18 years in the US, I was very excited to get some of our English speaking friends together and throw my famous Thanksgiving meal on Saturday (as much as I wish it, Thanksgiving is not a holiday in France :-(

 1 – Buying a Turkey in France

 I’ve been planning the menu for a while and at the beginning of the week, I went to my butcher to order a turkey (“une dinde”)

 Even though you do not see any turkeys in the poultry section of your typical French supermarket – in the countryside that is, in big French towns, you always find everything – I (mistakenly) assumed that you could just order one like you can any other specialty meat…

 The look on the butcher’s face was priceless:

 - “Mais?!?
 Ce n’est pas du tout la saison de Noël!” (but it’s not Christmas season yet!).

 She then proceeded to get on the phone with her supplier for more than 10 minutes (while everyone else was giving me the evil eye for holding up the line).

 2 – Turkey is a Christmas Only Dish in France

 Turns out that the production has not started yet because a whole turkey is a Christmas only type dish here.
 The production is actually starting “en fin de semaine” (end of the week) so I’m cutting it possibly too close to get a fresh Turkey delivered Friday.